databendlabs/databend-docs/docs/en/sql-reference/20-sql-functions/07-aggregate-functions/aggregate-json-object-agg.md

 <FunctionDescription description="Introduced or updated: v1.2.611"/>

 Converts key-value pairs into a JSON object.
 For each row in the input, it generates a key-value pair where the key is derived from the `<key_expression>` and the value is derived from the `<value_expression>`.
 These key-value pairs are then combined into a single JSON object.
-Please note that the function skips key-value pairs where the key or value is NULL.

 See also: [JSON_ARRAY_AGG](aggregate-json-array-agg.md)